glumb/pico_cache/README.md

 ##Cache clearing

 To *clear the cache*, remove the files from the cache folder, or delete the whole cache folder.
+You can also open this url on your page: domain.tld/Clear_XcacheTrue

 ##Common Pitfalls